I host most of my more recent projects on Sourchut. The Go

 provide versioned configuration information through a simple REST interface,

 supporting set inheritance.
-It is schema-less and ad-hoc.
+It is schema-less and ad-hoc, and was last touched

 -